-

 What goes well with Si Ji Chun?

-Si Ji Chun goes well with various desserts, fruits and nuts.
-It can be drunk neat or with honey or lemongrass.
-This tea is also great for meditation and relaxation.
+Si Ji Chun pairs beautifully with various desserts, fruits, and nuts.
+It can be enjoyed neat or with honey or lemongrass.
+This tea is also excellent for meditation and relaxation.

 Why try Si Ji Chun?

-- Multifaceted taste: Thanks to repeated harvesting, each new brew of Si Ji Chun brings new impressions.
+- Multifaceted flavor: Thanks to repeated harvesting, each new brew of Si Ji Chun brings new impressions.

-- Beneficial properties: Like all oolongs, Si Ji Chun is rich in antioxidants and vitamins that have a beneficial effect on the body.
+- Beneficial properties: Like all oolongs, Si Ji Chun is rich in antioxidants and vitamins, which have a beneficial effect on the body.

 - Versatility: This tea is suitable for both beginner tea connoisseurs and experienced connoisseurs.

-Si Ji Chun is a great choice for those who appreciate a variety of flavors and aromas.
-It will be a great addition to any tea collection.
+Si Ji Chun is an excellent choice for those who appreciate a variety of flavors and aromas.
+It will make a wonderful addition to any tea collection.

-Taiwanese oolong Si Ji Chun ("Four Seasons Spring"), when warmed by breathing, has a delicate, playful aroma of fresh pumpkin seeds, linden honey, wild flowers with a light note of cinnamon.
-After washing, the oolong begins to smell of pumpkin seeds with honey, orchid and peach.
+Taiwanese Si Ji Chun (Four Seasons Spring) oolong tea, when warmed by the breath, has a delicate, playful aroma of fresh pumpkin seeds, linden honey, and wildflowers with a hint of cinnamon.
+After washing, the oolong reveals a scent of pumpkin seeds with honey, orchid, and peach.

-The taste of fresh Si Ji Chun tea is dense, voluminous, with notes of wild flowers, buckwheat-linden honey and peach.
-By the 3rd steeping, the tea gains sweetness, becomes more floral, and aromatic lilac is felt.
-The tea withstands 5 rich and bright steeps.
+The flavor of fresh Si Ji Chun tea is dense and full-bodied, with notes of wildflowers, buckwheat-linden honey, and peach.
+By the third steeping, the tea gains sweetness, becoming more floral, and reveals a hint of fragrant lilac.
+The tea withstands five rich and vibrant steepings.
 The color of the infusion changes from yellow-green to lime.
-The finished infusion is clean, without impurities, very transparent.
-The aftertaste is long, light and airy.
-It clearly feels shades of flowers and lilac.
+The finished infusion is pure, unadulterated, and very transparent.
+The finish is long, light, and airy, with distinct hints of floral and lilac notes.

-The recommended utensil for brewing this tea is a porcelain gaiwan.
-However, for a more subtle perception of taste and aroma, it is recommended to use tea pairs and brew the tea using the Gong Fu Cha method.
+The recommended teaware for brewing this tea is a porcelain gaiwan.
+However, for a more subtle taste and aroma, it is recommended to use tea bags and brew the tea using the Gong Fu Cha method.

 Name in Chinese